CoMakery/tfci/README.md

 ##Sponsors

+If you would like to invest money, event space, or resources into the development of this book please contact us.
+Sponsor support and logos will be featured in the final book design.

 * [Citizen Code](http://citizencode.io)

 ##Supporters

 * [Matt Schutte](http://matthewschutte.com) - thank you for lending your GoPro cameras and helping with editing.
 * [Hummingbird Labs](http://www.hummingbirdlabs.co)

 ##Core Team

 The core team helps to keep the project going.
-Please contact us with feedback or contributions.
+Get in touch with Noah if you you would like to be a core contributor.
+You can also contact core contributors to submit new material.

 * Noah Thorp (noah at Citizen Code dot io)
 * More core team members coming soon